tahahashim10/tahahashim10/README.md

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [taha.hashim@mail.utoronto.ca](mailto:taha.hashim@mail.utoronto.ca)
-* 🧠  Currently working as a Software Systems Engineer Intern at Ericsson
+* 🧠  Currently working as a Software Services Engineer Intern at Ericsson
 * ⚡  Previously worked as a Software Engineer Intern at Akhny Solutions

 ### Skills